How to Deal With Silent Treatment in Marriage

 Silent treatment in marriage is a failure to communicate.

 This kind is especially true.
-One is left with an open-ended question, while the other assumes that they should already know the right answer -or else.
+One is left with an open-ended question, while the other assumes that they should already know the correct answer -or else.

 Figuring out how to stop the silent treatment and re-establish a constructive conversation ends typically with nonsensical responses such as “You should already know.”